 - John Doran, 17 Henrietta Street.
 Update 2020: Now resolved.

 - William Doyle, 3 St Kevin’s Cottages, Synge Street.
-UPDATE 9 Feb 2019: Identity of William confirmed by granddaughter Winnie. his story is here.
+UPDATE 9 Feb 2019: Identity confirmed by granddaughter Winnie.
+Billy Doyle’s story is here.

 - Thomas Kilmurry, 2 Luke Street (off Poolbeg Street).
 UPDATE 29 Apr 2019: Traced by John Dorins.
 Christopher Thomas Kilmurry was a Limerick man who emigrated to the US after hostilities in Ireland, married in 1926 and died in Vermont, 1973.